B2B Sales GlossaryDefinition · Lead Generation

 Direct Mail Follow Cadence is a structured, multi-touch outreach sequence that begins after a prospect receives a physical direct mail piece in a B2B context.
 It coordinates timely follow-up via phone, email, and sometimes social touches so SDRs can reference the mailed item, reinforce the message, and convert offline interest into booked meetings and qualified pipeline.

-Understanding Direct Mail Follow Cadence in B2B Sales
+What Direct Mail Follow Cadence means in practice

 This cadence typically starts once delivery is expected or confirmed.
 For example, a high-value prospect receives a personalized package, then three business days later an SDR sends a tailored email referencing the mailer, followed by a phone call, a LinkedIn touch, and additional reminder emails.
 Each step is scheduled, scripted, and tracked so that every mailed piece is backed by a consistent, measurable follow-up motion rather than relying on reps to “remember to call.”